APogue/APogue.github.io/about.md

 I go by she/her, I'm a second generation American---My dad came from Canada to get his Ph.D. and my Mom from Vietnam for her B.A., M.A.

 I went to: San Diego Mesa Community College 2008-2010 (a bunch of Associate’s degrees), University of California San Diego 2010-2013
 (B.S.
-Chemical Engineering), University of California Los Angeles 2014 – present (M.S.
+Chemical Engineering), University of California Los Angeles 2014 – 2024 (M.S.
 Mechanical Engineering 2016, Ph.D.
 Candidate 2018)

 **The Basics**

 My writing is “homegrown”—I don’t use chatbots for anything but formatting.
 I do this with intention and will elaborate further in my blog posts.

 I’m a “first principles” thinker, organically not deliberately.
-I came to notice that about myself and recently decided to embrace the formal definition and be conscious of it as I go.
+I came to notice that about myself and recently decided to embrace it and be conscious of it as I go.

 **The Turning Point**